houfei0801/pvg/readme.md

-The program is used for research purpose only.
-It is NOT allowed for commercial purpose.

 This is a demonstration of the paper:
 Fei Hou, Qian Sun, Zheng Fang, Yong-Jin Liu, Shi-Min Hu, Hong Qin, Aimin Hao, Ying He.
 Poisson Vector Graphics (PVG).
-IEEE Transactions on Visualization and Computer Graphics, accepted, 2018. https://doi.org/10.1109/TVCG.2018.2867478
+IEEE Transactions on Visualization and Computer Graphics, vol. 26, no. 2, pp. 1361-1371, 2020. https://doi.org/10.1109/TVCG.2018.2867478

 The PVG executable is in ./bin/PoissonVectorGraphics.exe and some sample PVG files are in ./bin/resultImg.